Nuclearpotato69/Capy-Control/README.md

 - `/unstalk` - Stop stalking
 - `/unhelicopter` - Stop helicopter formation
 - `/unswarm` - Stop swarming player
+- `/stop` - Stop all follow loops and other looping cmds like follow

 ## 🔧 Troubleshooting
 - Ensure you're using a supported executor (SirHurt or Xeno)